dbca-wa/ledger/README.md

 Sections and groups both require a `children` attribute, which is a list of fields are listed within.

-Groups can also have a field called `isRepeatable` for when the whole group needs be be repeated on the questionaire to allow certain data multiple times, such as a list of people's various details.
+Groups can also have a field called `isRepeatable` for when the whole group needs be be repeated on the questionaire to allow repeated entries of teh same type of certain data, such as a list of people's various details.
 An example group field is shown below.

 ```
 {